eProsima/Discovery-Server-docs/docs/tests.rst

 Here we test how the discovery handles EDP late joiners.
 It's the same scenario with a server and two clients with different lifespans.
 Each participant (server included) creates publishers and subscribers with different lifespans, types and topics.
-Snapshots are taken whenever an enpoint is created or destroyed to assess every participant shares the same discovery info.
+Snapshots are taken whenever an endpoint is created or destroyed to assess every participant shares the same discovery info.

 .. literalinclude:: ../tests/test_6_EDP_UDP.xml